agile-ts/agile/README.md

 ### ⛳️ Centralize

 AgileTs is designed to take all business logic out of UI-Components and put them in a central place, often called `core`.
-The benefit of keeping logic separate to UI-Components is to make your code more decoupled, portable, and above all, easily testable.
+The benefit of keeping logic separate to UI-Components is to make your code more decoupled, portable, scalable, and above all, easily testable.

 ### 🎯 Easy to Use

 Learn the powerful tools of AgileTs in a short amount of time.
-An excellent place to start are our [Quick Start](https://agile-ts.org/docs/Installation) Guides, or if you don't like to follow any tutorials, you can jump straight into our [Example](https://agile-ts.org/docs/examples/Introduction) Section.
+An excellent place to start are our [Quick Start Guides](https://agile-ts.org/docs/Installation), or if you don't like to follow any tutorials, you can jump straight into our [Example](https://agile-ts.org/docs/examples/Introduction) Section.